 If you're looking for a tablet that can double as a laptop, then consider one of the best Surface Pro alternatives.
-Sure, the Microsoft Surface Pro 7 is one of the very best 2-in-1 laptops right now, but it's far from not perfect.
-It has good performance and finally offers a USB Type-C port, but the tablet's SSD is slow and pricey, and battery life has gone down too.
+Sure, the Microsoft Surface Pro 7 and Surface Pro 7+ are some of the very best 2-in-1 laptops right now, but they're far from not perfect.
+The consumer model has good performance and finally offers a USB Type-C port, but the tablet's SSD is slow and pricey, and battery life has gone down too.

-And although its $749 starting price is pretty attractive, you'll want to spend a bit more to get the $899 midrange model with an Intel Core i5 CPU, 8GB of RAM and a 128GB solid-state drive.
+And although its $749 starting price is pretty attractive, you'll want to spend a bit more to get the $899 midrange model with an Intel Core i5 CPU, 8GB of RAM and a 128GB SSD.
 And that price doesn't include the Surface Pro Type Cover ($129) and the Surface Pen ($99).
-Those crucial accessories put the true cost of a Surface Pro closer to $1,127, which is pretty pricey.
+Those crucial accessories put the true cost of a Surface Pro closer to $1,127, which exceeds the price of the Samsung Galaxy Tab S7 Plus.

 So to help in your search for your ideal machine, we've compiled a list of our favorite alternatives to Microsoft's Surface Pro.
-If you can't find anything on this list, visit our best 2-in-1 laptops page for the best bendback and detachable devices.
+On this list are products from various brands but look out for another Microsoft contender in the Surface Laptop Go, which we're currently in the process of testing.
+If you can't find anything on this list, visit our best 2-in-1 laptops page for the best folding and detachable devices.
 We also have dedicated pages ranking the best laptops for photo editing and video editing.

 What are the best Surface Pro alternatives?

 We've tested laptops that turn into tablets and tablets that double as laptops.
-Of the countless products we've come across, our favorite Surface Pro alternative is the HP Spectre x360 13.
-This laptop has a gorgeous design and fast performance.
-While it's not as portable as the Surface Pro, the Spectre x360 has similar flexibility in that its display rotates 360-degrees and transforms the laptop into a tablet.
+Of the countless products we've come across, our favorite Surface Pro alternative is the Lenovo ThinkPad X12 Detachable, which uses the same detachable tablet form factor as the Surface Pro 7 but does it even better.

-Other laptops with similar functionality include the Lenovo Yoga C940 and the Dell XPS 13 2-in-1.
-These direct rivals to the Spectre x360 13 might suit you better depending on your needs and preferences.
+Other laptops with similar functionality include the Lenovo Yoga 9i and the Dell XPS 13 2-in-1.
+These direct rivals to the Spectre x360 14 might suit you better depending on your needs and preferences.
+We didn't add it to this list because of its exorbitant price but the Microsoft Surface Book 3 is another tablet/laptop hybrid that deserves your consideration.

 Another great alternative to the Surface Pro is the iPad Pro.
 Hear me out.
 Apple's latest tablet adds trackpad and mouse support so you can now navigate with a cursor.
-The new feature works well and will be fully realized when the Magic Keyboard (with touchpad) is released later this year.
-Another compelling tablet is the Galaxy Tab S6, which has a lot to offer if you're OK using Android.
+The new feature works well but is only fully realized with the extremely expensive Magic Keyboard.
+Not part of Apple's ecosystem?
+The new Samsung Galaxy Tab S7 and Tab S7 Plus running Android 10 have a lot to offer.

 The best Microsoft Surface Pro alternatives you can buy